Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/numerical_scheme.rst

 ================

 .. |dt| replace:: :math:`\Delta_t`
+.. |bq| replace:: :math:`\bar{Q}`
+.. |do| replace:: :math:`\dot{\omega}`

 Velocity Verlet Scheme
 ^^^^^^^^^^^^^^^^^^^^^^

-The time integration in ``exaDEM`` is performed using the velocity form of the Störmer-Verlet time integration algorithm, well-known as the `velocity-Verlet` algorithm.
-It is advantageous for DEM simulations due to its simplicity, stability, and accuracy.
-It provides a straightforward method for integrating Newton's equations of motion, efficiently calculating both positions and velocities.
-The `velocity-verlet` algorithm is integrated using the following scheme at each time step:
+The time integration in ``exaDEM`` uses the velocity form of the Störmer-Verlet algorithm, better known as *velocity-Verlet*.
+It is well suited to DEM simulations for its simplicity, stability, and accuracy, providing a straightforward way to integrate Newton's equations of motion and compute positions and velocities efficiently.
+At each time step, it proceeds as follows:

 1. Calculate the position vector at full timestep: